joshuaellis/react-tensorflow/README.md

 set with the `ModelProvider` component or by passing a modelUrl as an argument as it uses `useModel` under the hood.
 You can then perform different actions such as normalizing the data for to classify the original input.
-By default `usePrediction` uses `.predict`, if you want to force the use of `.execute` set `useExecute: true` and if you want to use a custom predict function, pass it's name via the `predictionFunction` key.
+By default `usePrediction` uses `.predict`, if you want to force the use of `.executeAsync` set `useExecute: true` and if you want to use a custom predict function, pass it's name via the `predictionFunction` key.
 If you're using a LayersModel you must set `outputName`.

-:no_entry_sign: Using a `@tensorflow/tfjs-models` model with this hook will cause typescript errors if the model predicition method is called or will simply return null because the model either does not have an execute or predict function or it does, and it has not returned a Tensor. :no_entry_sign:
+:no_entry_sign: Using a `@tensorflow/tfjs-models` model with this hook will cause typescript errors if the model predicition method is called or will simply return null because the model either does not have an executeAsync or predict function or it does, and it has not returned a Tensor. :no_entry_sign:

 ### useClassifier